ZhiweiChen-coder/DECO7285-prototype/README.md

 - Node.js 20 or newer with npm 10+
 - Mosquitto installed locally (e.g. `brew install mosquitto` on macOS or `sudo apt install mosquitto` on Debian/Ubuntu)
 - M5StickC with Arduino IDE (for hardware setup)
-- Phone with BLE beacon app (for proximity testing)

 ## Install
 ```bash